czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 morning.
 I expected everyone around to turn and look at the source, but no one else seemed to notice.
 Still, to be cautious, I put it away again.

-A few minutes later it was time to being.
+A few minutes later it was time to begin.
 Mr. Sharpe drew our names from a hat, and as we were chosen we went up to the stage to play.
 There was a "recommended" time of three to five minutes for each performance but it was clear that every student was trying to skirt the bottom of that range.
 The first chosen was Ben,